-In humans, it’s common to have dental caries, but what about dogs and cats?
-Can they also have dental caries?
-To answer this question, we must first understand how dental caries form.
+In humans, it is common to have cavities, but what about dogs and cats?
+Can they get cavities too?
+To answer this question, we must first understand how cavities form.

-To begin with, dental caries come from bacteria found in dental plaque.
-They are formed in three stages.
-The first stage does not create discomfort and only affects the enamel of the tooth, that is to say the outer, hard layer, which covers the tooth and protects it.
-The second stage is a little more painful and involves dentin, in other words, the substance that makes up the tooth.
+To begin with, cavities are caused by bacteria in the dental plaque.
+They form in three stages.
+The first stage does not cause any discomfort and only affects the enamel of the tooth, which is the hard outer layer that covers and protects the tooth.
+The second stage is a little more painful and involves the dentin, the substance that makes up the tooth.
 The third and most painful stage is when the infection affects the dental pulp where the blood vessels and nerves of the tooth are located.
-At this stage, if left unchecked, the dental carie can damage elsewhere in the mouth, that is, to ligaments, bones and gum tissue.
+At this stage, if nothing is done, the decay can damage other parts of the mouth, such as the ligaments, bones and gums.

-Dental caries are formed by bacteria that love and produce acid from the sugars in the foods we eat.
-From a young age, we learn that it is important to brush our teeth well in order to avoid dental caries.
-As for our food, we find a lot of sour and sweet products.
-This is also why it is necessary to limit the consumption of products of this nature, since this contributes to the formation of dental caries.
+Cavities are formed by bacteria that like and produce acid from the sugars in the food we eat.
+From a young age, we learn that it is important to brush our teeth well to avoid cavities.
+As for our diet, we find many acidic and sweet products.
+This is also why it is important to limit the consumption of such products, since they contribute to the formation of cavities.

 Is it the same with animals?

-The formation of dental caries is the same whether it is a human or animal mouth.
-The difference is mainly in the oral pH level.
-The human one is more acidic while the animal one is more basic.
-In fact, the oral pH of humans is between 6.5 and 7 while dogs and cats one is between 7.5 and 8.
-As a result, in animals, the bacteria that form dental caries are more rare.
-In addition, there are not many sour products in their diet.
-Since dental caries are very rare in animals, the use of sour ingredients can even be beneficial in oral products as they help maintain pH balance in the mouth.
-This is why many of the oral products for animals can contain sour ingredients.
+The formation of cavities is the same whether it is a human or an animal mouth.
+The difference is mainly in the pH of the mouth.
+The human mouth is more acidic while the animal mouth is more basic.
+In fact, the oral pH of humans is between 6.5 and 7 while that of dogs and cats is between 7.5 and 8.
+Therefore, in animals, bacteria that form cavities are much rarer.
+Also, there are not many acidic products in their diet.
+Since cavities are very rare in animals, the use of acidic ingredients can even be beneficial in oral products since they help maintain the pH balance in the mouth.
+This is why many pet oral products may contain acidic ingredients.